We are preparing for the 2019/2020 Christmas tree recycling season!

-You cannot recycle trees at Silverdale, Hansville, and Olalla facilities, but they will be accepted as garbage.
+You cannot recycle trees at the North, Central, and South Kitsap Recycling and Garbage Facilities, but they will be accepted as garbage.

 It can be difficult to tell what flocking material is actually made from.
 Tree recyclers do not want to risk adding harmful chemicals to their soil and mulch products.
 Flocked trees should be taken to a disposal facility.
 Or cut the flocked tree into pieces and add small pieces to your garbage weekly until it's gone.